Stellar Loci. VIII. Photometric Metallicities for 100 Million Stars Based on Synthetic Gaia Colors: C. The influence of extinction

 To directly test our models, a sub-sample of relatively metal-rich ($\feh_{\rm LAMOST} > -0.75$) stars with low extinction values between $0.03 < ~\ebv~ < 0.06$ is selected.
 Within this sub-sample, we select stars with different colors, apply varying \ebv~ values, and then compare the correlation between $\Delta\,$\ebv~ and $\Delta\, \feh$~ in Figure~\ref{Spatial_3}.
 It is evident that there is a correlation between $\Delta\,$\ebv~ and $\Delta\, \feh$ for both Dwarf and Giant models, and this correlation depends on color.
 Furthermore, the correlations shown in Figure~\ref{Spatial_3} are broadly consistent with the results in Figure~\ref{Spatial_2}, suggesting that the discrepancies between our result and LAMOST DR7 are due to spatial errors in extinction.

-5cm {\bf Acknowledgments} This work is supported by the National Natural Science Foundation of China through the project NSFC 12222301 and 12173007, the National Key Basic R\&D Program of China via 2019YFA0405503.
-We acknowledge the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-A08 and CMS-CSST-2021-A09.
+{\bf Acknowledgments} H.Y. dedicates this paper to his grandmother, Chunyan He (1930 -- 2025).
+The authors thank the anonymous referee for his/her suggestions that improved the clarity of our presentation.
+This work is supported by the National Key R\&D Program of China via 2024YFA1611901 and 2024YFA1611601, and the National Natural Science Foundation of China through the projects NSFC 124B2055, 12222301, and 12173007.
+M.X. acknowledges financial support from the National Key R\&D Program of China through grant no. 2022YFF0504200.
 T.C.B. acknowledges partial support from Physics Frontier Center/JINA Center for the Evolution of the Elements (JINA-CEE), and OISE-1927130: The International Research Network for Nuclear Astrophysics (IReNA), awarded by the US National Science Foundation (NSF).

 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the Gaia Data Processing and Analysis Consortium (DPAC, \url{https:// www.cosmos.esa.int/web/gaia/dpac/ consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.